-Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no
+Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety.

 Abbreviations:

 BDL: Below Detection Limit mg/L: milligrams per Liter